anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-merge-sort.md

     python sort_function_timer.py
     Working on input size: 10
     ------------------------------------
-    Average time for insertion sort with input size 10: 0.001133 milliseconds Average time for merge sort with input size 10: 0.003450 milliseconds Average time for selection sort with input size 10: 0.001443 milliseconds Average time for bubble sort with input size 10: 0.001925 milliseconds
+    Average time for insertion sort with input size 10: 0.001203 milliseconds Average time for selection sort with input size 10: 0.001521 milliseconds Average time for bubble sort with input size 10:    0.002057 milliseconds

+    Average time for merge sort with input size 10:     0.003649 milliseconds Average time for built-in with input size 10:       0.000295 milliseconds
     ```

-3. This is running 10,0000 trials for a very small list.
-Based on your data (and mine), **which sort would you want to use for very small lists**?
+3. This is running 10,000 trials for a very small list.
+Based on your data (and mine), **which of your sorts would you want to use for very small lists**?
 Why do you think that is the case?
+(If you are intrigued at how the built-in is so fast, look at the extra exercises later!)

-4. Now increase the size of the input on **line 105** to see how the efficiency of the different sorts changes as the size of the input increases.
+4. Now increase the size of the input on **line 117** to see how the efficiency of the different sorts changes as the size of the input increases.
 You may want to **decrease the number of trials** somewhat to not have to wait quite so long.
 You can also **stop running the slowest sort** (which one is it?) at very large input sizes.

 5. Plot your data (on [Desmos calculator](https://www.desmos.com/calculator) or another plotting software of your choosing) to see how it compares to the Big O times that we discussed for these sorting algorithms.
 Remember in Desmos, **click the + and choose "table"** to enter in your timing data points, then click the **magnifying glass** for it to adjust the axes to show you data clearly.